rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/index.md

 ![RIF Wallet App Banner](/assets/img/rif-wallet/rif-wallet-docs-banner.png)

-The [RIF wallet](https://github.com/rsksmart/rif-wallet) is a DeFi wallet enabling developers and businesses to build intuitive and secure mobile-first Web3 experiences for their end-users.
+The [RIF wallet](https://github.com/rsksmart/rif-wallet) is a fully programmable and extensible DeFi wallet enabling developers and businesses to build intuitive and secure mobile-first Web3 experiences for their end-users.
 Businesses can now transition its end users into the Web3 ecosystem without all the complexity associated with blockchain addresses.

 See [Overview](./overview/) section for more information.

+## For Developers

-Are you a developer, or a business looking to build and deploy a smart wallet?
+Are you a developer, or a business looking to build and deploy a fully programmable wallet on Bitcoin?

 <a href="/rif/wallet/dev-reference/" target="_blank" class="green-button">Start building</a>

 ### Configure Networks

-The app runs in both Rootstock mainnet and testnet with the default chain set to Testnet.
+The RIF Wallet app runs in both Rootstock mainnet and testnet with the default chain set to Testnet.
 You can configure this by changing the environment variable `DEFAULT_CHAIN_TYPE` to MAINNET in the [.env file](https://github.com/rsksmart/rif-wallet/blob/develop/.env).
 See how to [switch networks](/rif/wallet/user-guide/switch-networks/) using the application.

 ### API Docs